 The Court of Justice of the European Union ensures EU law is applied in the same way in all EU countries, and settles legal disputes between national governments and EU institutions.
 In certain circumstances, it can also be used by citizens, companies or organisations to take action against an EU institution which may have infringed their rights.

 The EU works to improve internal security by cooperating on law enforcement, border management, civil protection and disaster management.
 This includes taking action against organised criminals and helping national police forces work better together through the European Police Office (EUROPOL).

 EU countries are also working to develop a coherent EU immigration policy that takes advantage of the opportunities offered by legal immigration, while tackling the challenges of irregular immigration.
-The aim is to take account of the priorities and needs of each EU country and encourage the integration of non-EU nationals into their host societies.
+Work is ongoing to improve security through better external border controls, while making it easier for those with a right to enter the EU to do so.

 Eurojust launched a counter-terrorism register in September 2019 which offers European prosecutors an easy way to strengthen and speed up investigations.

 The Charter of Fundamental Rights brings together all the personal, civic, political, economic and social rights enjoyed by people within the EU.